openshift/microshift/docs/getting_started.md

 # Getting Started with MicroShift

 Refer to the [MicroShift product documentation](https://access.redhat.com/documentation/en-us/red_hat_build_of_microshift) for how to install MicroShift on a machine running RHEL and how to build a RHEL for Edge image embedding MicroShift.
-If you do not yet have a RHEL subscription, you can get a [no-cost Red Hat Developer subscription](https:
+If you do not yet have a RHEL subscription, you can get a [no-cost Red Hat Developer subscription](https://developers.redhat.com/blog/2021/02/10/how-to-activate-your-no-cost-red-hat-enterprise-linux-subscription).
-//developers.redhat.com/blog/2021/02/10/how-to-activate-your-no-cost-red-hat-enterprise-linux-subscription).

-The remainder of this document describes an optionated, non-production setup to facilitate experimentation with MicroShift in a virtual machine running the RHEL 8.7 operating system.
+The remainder of this document describes an opinionated, non-production setup to facilitate experimentation with MicroShift in a virtual machine running the RHEL 9.2 operating system.

 ## Prerequisites